Infinite monkey theorem: Literary theory

 In another writing, Goodman elaborates, "That the monkey may be supposed to have produced his copy randomly makes no difference.
 It is the same text, and it is open to all the same interpretations. ..."
 Gérard Genette dismisses Goodman's argument as begging the question.

 For Jorge J. E. Gracia, the question of the identity of texts leads to a different question, that of author.
 If a monkey is capable of typing Hamlet, despite having no intention of meaning and therefore disqualifying itself as an author, then it appears that texts do not require authors.
 Possible solutions include saying that whoever finds the text and identifies it as Hamlet is the author; or that Shakespeare is the author, the monkey his agent, and the finder merely a user of the text.
 These solutions have their own difficulties, in that the text appears to have a meaning separate from the other agents: What if the monkey operates before Shakespeare is born, or if Shakespeare is never born, or if no one ever finds the monkey's typescript?

+Simulated and limited conditions

+In 1979, William R. Bennett Jr., a professor of physics at Yale University, brought fresh attention to the theorem by applying a series of computer programs.
+Dr. Bennett simulated varying conditions under which an imaginary monkey, given a keyboard consisting of twenty-eight characters, and typing ten keys per second, might attempt to reproduce the sentence, "To be or not to be, that is the question."
+Although his experiments agreed with the overall conclusion that even such a short string of words would require many times the current age of the universe to reproduce, he noted that by modifying the statistical probability of certain letters to match the ordinary patterns of various languages and of Shakespeare in particular, seemingly random strings of words could be made to appear.
+But even with several refinements, the English sentence closest to the target phrase remained gibberish: "TO DEA NOW NAT TO BE WILL AND THEM BE DOES DOESORNS CAI AWROUTROULD."